- Acai berry

 Consumption of contaminated acai fruit with insects carrying Trypanosoma cruzii, a protozoan that causes Chagas disease, resulted in 178 cases of acute disease.

-In vitro studies show that flavonoids present in acai fruit have antioxidant properties.
-There are no animal or human studies to support that acai is useful in cancer prevention.
+Preclinical studies suggest that flavonoids present in acai fruit have antioxidant properties.
+However, there are no human studies to suggest that acai can help prevent cancer.

-In vitro studies show that acai fruit may be useful but human data is lacking.
+In vitro studies show that acai fruit may be useful, but human data are lacking.

 For Healthcare Professionals

 Acai is the fruit of a palm tree native to South America.
 It is consumed as food and used in traditional medicine.
-The pulp and skin of acai fruit are rich in anthocyanins (ACNs), proanthocyanidins (PACs) and fatty acids (1).
-It is marketed as a dietary supplement for lowering cholesterol, cardiovascular disease, allergies, and for cancer treatment.
+The pulp and skin of acai fruit are rich in anthocyanins, proanthocyanidins, and fatty acids (1).
+It is marketed as a dietary supplement to lower cholesterol, support heart health, and for its antioxidant properties.

-In vitro and in vivo studies have shown that acai has anti-inflammatory (11), antioxidant (10), pro-apoptotic (2) (17), antitumorigenic (18), and athero-protective (13) effects.
+Preclinical experiments suggest acai has anti-inflammatory (11), antioxidant (10), proapoptotic (2) (17), antitumorigenic (18), atheroprotective (13), and anticancer (21) effects.
 An acai extract inhibited beta-amyloid inhibition, which suggests it may also have neuroprotective activity (19).
-Further, nasal acai polysaccharides were found to potentiate innate immunity against pulmonary infections in mice (16); and oral administration of acai extracts prevented the development of exercise intolerance, cardiac hypertrophy and dysfunction in rats with myocardial infarction (20).
+In a murine model, nasal administration of acai polysaccharides potentiated innate immunity against pulmonary infections (16).
+Other animal studies suggest oral acai extract may help prevent exercise intolerance, cardiac hypertrophy, and dysfunction in rats with myocardial infarction (20).

 Due to its antioxidant effects, acai may interfere with the actions of certain chemotherapy drugs.
 Consumption of contaminated acai fruit with insects carrying Trypanosoma cruzii, a protozoan that causes Chagas disease, resulted in 178 cases of acute disease (12).

-Acai fruit has been shown to have antioxidant effects in vitro (5) (6) by scavenging reactive oxygen species (7).
-It also protected human vascular endothelial cells against oxidative stress and inflammation, downregulate IL-6 and -8 expression at mRNA and protein levels, and inhibit gene expression of adhesion molecules and NF-κB activation (14).
-The anti-inflammatory effects of acai may be via inhibition of nitric oxide production (8) or cyclooxygenase (COX) 1 and 2 (5).
+Antioxidant properties of acai (5) (6) have been related to scavenging reactive oxygen species (7).
+It also protected human vascular endothelial cells against oxidative stress and inflammation, downregulated IL-6 and -8 expression at mRNA and protein levels, and inhibited gene expression of adhesion molecules and NF-κB activation (14).
+Anti-inflammatory effects may occur via NO or COX inhibition (5) (8).
+In a diabetic murine model, an acai seed extract protected against hepatic steatosis by reducing hepatic lipogenesis and increasing antioxidant defense and cholesterol excretion (25).

-Acai also induced apoptosis in HL-60 leukemia cells through caspase 3 activation, but its effects in humans are unknown (2).
-The cytotoxic effects of acai extracts on various malignant cell lines are exerted via increased expression of LC3BII, a protein marker of autophagosome formation (18).
+Apoptosis in HL-60 leukemia cells with acai may occur through caspase 3 activation (2).
+Cytotoxic effects on various malignant cell lines were attributed to increased expression of LC3BII, a protein marker of auto-phagosome formation (18).